 On Sunday, February 3, 2019, the Topeka Symphony will hold its 66th annual Young Artist Competition.
 Each year the Symphony sponsors this event to give high school students the opportunity to perform a solo with the Topeka Symphony Orchestra.
 Out of four areas of competition — keyboard, strings, wind and percussion instruments, and voice — one student is chosen to perform with the Topeka Symphony.
 The overall winner, as well as the winner of each division, receives a scholarship awarded by Capitol Federal®.
 The overall winner will perform with the Topeka Symphony Orchestra at its annual School Day concerts on Thursday, April 4, 2019, and again at the TSO concert on Saturday, April 6, 2019.

-+ Overall Winner and Keyboard Division Winner —
++ Overall Winner and Strings Division Winner —

 + Winds/Percussion Division Winner —